 In the absence of federal legislation, legislators designed Connecticut’s data privacy law to protect Connecticut consumers’ privacy of their online data as well as to give Connecticut consumers greater control over who uses their data.

-Under the CPDPOMA, Connecticut consumers now have the right to:
+Under the CTDPA, Connecticut consumers now have the right to:

 - Request information about whether their data is being processed